Space-time nature of causality: Partitions, state and probabilistic space, and symbolic trajectories

 \subsection{A generating partition}

 An order-$m+k$ partition $\mathcal{C}^\sigma(m+k)$ is generated from an order-m $\mathcal{C}^\sigma(m)$ by

 The partition $\mathcal{C}^{\sigma}(m)$ is a "generating" partition if the all the cells in $\mathcal{C}^{\sigma}(m+k)$ are non-overlapping and the union of the partition boundary curves in an order-$(m+1)$ partition restores the boundary curves of an order-$(m)$ partition.
+The higher order partitions shown in this work satisfy Eq. (\ref{generating}), however, higher-order cells do overlap.
+This overlapping is however minor to the orders treated here, although will affect the topological properties of the probabilistic space, this is not significant to all the results presented in this work, in particular to the nominal value of the CaMI quantity.
+This naturally will prevent the observed partitions to be generating.
+Consequently, this would have an impact if one would want to calculate CaMI for longer time-delays, in terms of the order-1 partition.
+Not the case for the present work.

+{{In practice, when dealing with experimental (with noise) or simulated time-series, as we will proceed in this work, the boundaries and the cells of higher order-$L$ partitions are determined from symbolic sequences of length $L$ created from an order-1 partition.
+Initial conditions generating a symbolic sequences of length $L$ in the $X_{-L}$ coordinate created from an order-1 partition (a binary partition) will belong to an order-$L$ marginal partition along this coordinate.
+Marginal and joint probabilities are also estimated from the probabilities of appearances of symbolic sequences by Eqs. (\ref{eq:ms3}) and (\ref{eq:ms4}), respectively.
+More details on how this is done including the composed subspace $Y_{-L}Y_{L}$ where joint events in the variable $Y$ are calculated and where marginal partitions will have an order of $2L$ can be seen in Sec. \ref{sec:topology_causal}.
+See also Eq. (\ref{eq:cami1}) and following explanations to understand how to calculate CaMI from the higher-order partitions, from symbolic sequences.}}